Division of Criminal Justice

 The Division of Criminal Justice is the agency within the Executive branch of government responsible for investigating and prosecuting all criminal matters, both in adult and juvenile courts, in the State of Connecticut.
 The agency also represents the state in all appellate, post-trial and post-conviction proceedings arising from the prosecution of criminal matters.

-Recognizing the need to develop an approach to conducting child abuse interviews that is consistent and forensically sound, the Division, in conjunction with the Governor’s Task Force on Justice for Abused Children, utilizing funding provided by the federal government and the Department of Children and Families, conducted its first training under the American Prosecutor’s Research Institute’s “Finding Words- Half a Nation by 2010" initiative.
-This project will bring a replicable, nationally recognized child abuse training program to Connecticut.
+Recognizing the need to develop an approach to conducting child abuse interviews that is consistent and forensically sound, the Division, in conjunction with the Governor=s Task Force on Justice for Abused Children, utilized funding provided by the federal government and the Department of Children and Families, conducted three training events under the American Prosecutor=s Research Institute=s AFinding Words -- Half a Nation by 2010" initiative.
+The trainings, held at Police Officer Standards and Training (POST), were attended by over 100 police officers, prosecutors, social workers and forensic interviewers.
+Subsequently, Connecticut was certified as a AFinding Words@ state in October of 2007.
+This project, which will go forward as the AChild First Connecticut Initiative,@ has brought a replicable, nationally recognized child abuse training program to Connecticut.

-The Division's highly successful internship program once again provided educational opportunities for over 40 law students during the fiscal year.
-The State's Attorney for the Judicial District of Tolland established an outreach program geared to undergraduate students at the University of Connecticut in Storrs, an effort designed to attract minority students to the law, law school and prosecution as a career.
+The Division's highly successful internship program once again provided educational opportunities to 34 law students during the fiscal year.
+One intern from the University of Connecticut was secured under the Tolland State's Attorney=s outreach program, an effort designed to attract minority students to the law, law school and prosecution as a career.

-The Division established a toll-free "tip line" to allow the public to confidentially report allegations of corruption at the state and local levels of government.
+The public can confidentially report allegations of corruption at the state and local levels of government through the Division=s "tip line."
 Calls to the toll-free number, 1-888-742-2726, are processed by the Public Integrity Bureau in the Office of the Chief State's Attorney.
-The “tip line” received over 200 calls in the last year.
+The Atip line@ received over 200 calls in the last year.